 There’ll be no long, drawn-out soliloquy about how I just don’t know where all the time has gone.
 Or how it seems like just yesterday you took your first steps in our D.C. apartment.
 Or smeared your first spaghetti dinner all over your face.
 Or slept through the night that very first time and scared the @$%! out of me thinking I slept through your cries.
 Or how it feels impossible that the cap and gown I just ironed last night is really yours.
 Nah.
 I’m not going anywhere near any of that.

 And I’m also not interested in talking about the grades on your transcript or how many endorsements you have on your LinkedIn page or how well-positioned you are to land a job right out of school.
 I mean, yeah, ok, those things are important, but they’re not what’s really on my mind.

-What I’m most focused on in this moment is who you’ve become as a person since you left for school freshman year—what you’re walking away with on the inside.
+What I’m most focused on at this moment is who you’ve become as a person since you left for school freshman year — what you’re walking away with on the inside.
 That’s what’s filling up my heart today and making the tears fall.
 And it’s what’s giving me the greatest sense of pride.

 To me, it’s all been about your willingness to discover your best self.
 How tirelessly and deliberately you’ve learned how to engage with all the people around you to find your own unique place in the world.

 It’s about the leaps of faith and risks you took by experimenting with things like majors and friendships and politics and social justice, and the pivots you made when you knew a direction didn’t feel right.
 Those are the big takeaways as far as I’m concerned and the reasons why we know you’re ready for what comes next.